Keith is senior managing editor for GW Today and oversees coverage and content for www.gwtoday.gwu.edu and the GW Today email newsletters.

 Keith has spoken on media relations at the National Academies, the Justice Department and other government agencies and professional associations.
 He has been a frequent guest on WHUR-FM’s Reporters Roundtable segment of the Daily Drum news program.
 Keith also has been a guest lecturer on journalism issues at Hampton University, the University of Kansas, the University of Maryland, American University and Howard University.

 Just prior to coming to GW, Keith taught journalism full-time at Howard and writing for communications as an adjunct lecturer at American University.
 He currently is an adjunct professorial lecturer in journalism in GW's School of Media and Public Affairs.
 He continues to write for The Washington Post.
 He also has written for www.theroot.com, theundefeated.com, Ebony Magazine and other publications.
+He is co-author of a book, "Say Their Names: How Black Lives Came to Matter in America."

 He also has worked as a media/communications consultant whose clients included the NAACP, the National Association of Black Accountants, Providence Hospital, local political campaigns and small businesses.